NSION/nscIotService-docker/README.md

 # nscIotService-docker

-This is a microservice based SW deployment specific repository for NSC3 IoT client developed by NSION technologies Ltd.
+This is a microservice based SW deployment specific repository for a NSC3 IoT client developed by NSION technologies Ltd.
 - Instructions and scripts to setup container based nscIotService to run on edge node.
 - Support for serveral RTMP based IP camera source.
 - Instructions are based on Docker runtime environment.
 Dedicated instruction to configure Docker on top of Raspberry Pi 4 HW